AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ElectronSystemBrowserTestApp/README.md

    1. Replace the string `Enter_the_Graph_Endpoint_Here`. with `https://graph.microsoft.com/v1.0`.

 1. To enable deep linking in the application, open the [successTemplate.html](./public/successTemplate.html) file and provide the required configuration value:
    1. Fill in your application/client ID in the string `msal{Your_Application/Client_Id}://auth`.
-If you like, you can replace this value with any unique string.
+We are using the ClientID to assign a unique protocol to the application as a deep link.
+If you like, you can replace this value with any unique string e.g. `your-unique-protocol-name://`.
+This is to ensure that this deep link only matches to your own application and does not coincide with other application deep links that might be registered on your system.
+For more information, please check the [Electron documentation on deep linking](https://www.electronjs.org/docs/latest/tutorial/launch-app-from-url-in-another-app).

 > :information_source: *note*: This is for multi-tenant applications located on the Global Azure cloud.
 For more information, see: [Use MSAL in a national cloud environment](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud)